Doctor in Love

-Doctor in Love is a 1960 British comedy film, the fourth of the seven films in the Doctor series, starring James Robertson Justice as Sir Lancelot Spratt and Michael Craig as Dr Richard Hare.
-This was the first film in the series not to feature Dirk Bogarde, although he did return for the next film in the series Doctor in Distress.
+Doctor in Love is a 1960 British comedy film, the fourth of the seven films in the Doctor series, directed by Ralph Thomas and starring James Robertson Justice and Michael Craig.
+It was the first film in the series not to feature Dirk Bogarde, although he did return for the next film in the series Doctor in Distress.
 It was loosely based on the 1957 novel of the same title by Richard Gordon.

 Plot

 Dr Richard Hare is a recently graduated medical intern at St Swithins Hospital.
 When his new romantic interest, nurse Sally Nightingale, suddenly leaves the hospital, he is devastated.
 He also leaves after being offered a job in private practice.
 But when his senior partner, Dr Cardew, has to visit California for a few months, Hare is left in charge.

 He is joined by Dr Tony Burke who proceeds to airily order expensive equipment that the practice cannot afford but leaves the practice after breaking an arm.
 Dr Nicola Barrington joins the practice and Hare is suddenly in love again.
 The romance doesn't go well, especially when Sally re-appears and takes the job of practice secretary and eventually Nicola leaves.

 Hare struggles through various comedic and other complications, mainly stemming from Burke's amorous attentions to female patients.

 After enlisting Sir Lancelot Spratt's assistance to save a young dying boy, he diagnoses Spratt with appendicitis and decides to operate, despite Spratt's loud objections.
 He objects even more when Dr Burke fills in at the last moment as the anaesthetist.
 Despite Spratt's vociferous protestations, the operation is a success.

 Hare is reunited with Nicola and returns to St Swithins.